AzadehJafariML/MarmoMind/README.md

    Version 1 of this agent handles detection, conversion, naming, logging, and quality control, the stage that feeds processing pipeline.
 Future versions will implement the preprocessing and fMRI analysis steps described in the protocol directly.
-Please attention no real data is published here as the whole data and processing steps belong to Everling lab.
+Please attention no real data is published here.

 # MarmoMind